andycranston/minidhcp/README.md

 Stop the script running by typing Ctrl ^C (UNIX/Linix) or Ctrl break (Windows).

+## The -g gateway option

+The -g gateway option is now optional rather than required.
+You do not always need (or want) a default gateway to be assigned.
+One reason might be the device already has a default gateway set to another interface.
+Another reason might be you do not want the device to have full network connectivity just yet.

 ## PXE boot filename

 The `minidhcp` server can also provide a PXE boot filename using the `-f`